 We summarized the experimental design in Table 4, a between-subject experimental design with one independent variable and three conditions.
 We manipulated empathy towards the offender in the recalled situation (i.e., High empathy vs. Low empathy vs. Control) and compared the intercorrelations of the dependent variables (e.g., perceived apology, empathy, and forgiving).

-Table 3 Difference and similarities between original study and replication
+Table 3 Difference and similarities between target article and replication